perrupa/lorien/src/pages/rediscover-you.md

 This program is all about Rediscovery, Mindset and building your Confidence, we will be using the very techniques I have used to overcome my struggle with self-love and how I built my self-esteem back up.

-#### What you will get:
+## What you will get:

-- 3 months of Live Empowering Coaching Calls via Zoom
+- 6 weeks, 12 weeks or 3 months of live, empowering Coaching Calls in-person (or via Zoom/Skype/Phone)
-- LIFE CHANGING modules and exercises digging deep into your core self (how often do you spend 12 weeks on YOU?)
+- LIFE CHANGING modules and exercises digging deep into your core self
 - Lead mindful practices to strengthen and connect with your authentic self
 - Guidance to find and align yourself with purpose
 - Be reinvigorated by learning how to rebuild your self-esteem and confidence